 Of the 46 studies that the FDA had chosen, 43 provided enough data to be added to the scientists’ analysis.
 In total, 41 studies looked specifically at low-density lipoprotein (LDL) cholesterol, commonly called bad cholesterol.

-The authors recently published the results of their analysis in The Journal of Nutrition.
-They conclude:
+The authors recently published the results of their analysis in

 “Soy protein significantly reduced LDL cholesterol by approximately 3–4% in adults.
 Our data support the advice given to the general public internationally to increase plant protein intake.”